 - Set Up Fees: A (sometimes avoidable) one-off fixed fee for the installation of new merchant facilities.
 The setup fee typically sits at around £50–150.
 If you negotiate with your supplier, they are sometimes willing to drop this fee.

-There are a bunch of monthly fees you should expect to pay, ranging from the basic cost of renting your PDQ machine to the percentage your acquirer charges on each transaction.
+There are a fair few monthly fees you should expect to pay, ranging from the basic cost of renting (if you don’t buy) your PDQ machine to the percentage your acquirer charges on each transaction.

 Here is a quick overview of what monthly charges you should expect and how much they will be.